SanjeevYadavcr7/Algorithms/README.md

 # Programs
-This repository consists of different variety of programs These programs are written in C++
+The repository consists of different variety of programs.
+These programs are written in C++